PanzerKunst/camp5/website-content/faq.md

 ### What is the money from memberships used for?

 Camp5 is a not-for-profit event.
 The money gathered from memberships in used exclusively to cover costs.
 Nobody is paid anything.
-After each event, the detailed budget is published publicly in the Facebook group.
+After each event, the detailed budget is published in the Facebook group.

 ### I wish to participate with something which benefits the whole event.
 Can Camp5 support me financially?